oroinc/documentation/commerce/dev_guide/front_ui/theming/index.rst

 A **layout theme** is a collection of files that declares a visual presentation for a group of pages.
 You can think of a **theme** as the skin for your application.

+.. note:: Please, refer to the :ref:`OroCommerce Design: Theme <configuration--commerce--design--theme>` Admin Guide section for description on how to switch the storefront theme from the management console UI.

 Files that the theme consists of, are :ref:`layout updates <dev-guide-layouts-layout-updates>`, **styles**, **scripts** and anything else related to the look and feel of the page.